puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 If a non-boolean value is used where a boolean is required, it will be automatically converted to a boolean as follows:

-Strings
-: All strings are true, including the empty string (`""`).
-That means the string `"false"` actually resolves as true. **Warning: Puppet may be configured to treat all [facts][] as strings,** which can make using boolean facts tricky.
+- **Strings** --- All strings are true, including the empty string (`""`).
+That means the string `"false"` actually resolves as true. **Warning: Puppet might be configured to treat all [facts][] as strings,** which can make using boolean facts tricky.
 See [the docs on fact data types][fact_datatypes] for more info.

     > Note: the [puppetlabs-stdlib][stdlib] module includes a `str2bool` function which converts strings to boolean values more intelligently.

-Numbers
-: All numbers are true, including zero and negative numbers.
+- **Numbers** --- All numbers are true, including zero and negative numbers.

     > Note: the [puppetlabs-stdlib][stdlib] module includes a `num2bool` function which converts numbers to boolean values more intelligently.

-Undef
-: The special data type `undef` is false.
+- **Undef** --- The special data type `undef` is false.

-Arrays and Hashes
-: Any array or hash is true, including the empty array and empty hash.
+- **Arrays and Hashes** --- Any array or hash is true, including the empty array and empty hash.

-Resource References
-: Any resource reference is true, regardless of whether or not the resource it refers to has been evaluated, whether the resource exists, or whether the type is valid.
+- **Resource References** --- Any resource reference is true, regardless of whether or not the resource it refers to has been evaluated, whether the resource exists, or whether the type is valid.

 Regular expressions cannot be converted to boolean values.